yixianwang/yixian-site/content/notes/interview-questions.md

   - The core of our team has 7 Developers who write and maintain the code, implement new features, and fix bugs.

 - Most challenging/proud task.
-  - One of the most challenging tasks I faced was during a project at eBay, where I was responsible for designing a real-time analytics dashboard for internal users.
-My role involved integrating various data sources, including legacy systems and modern cloud services, to provide comprehensive and timely insights.
-  - The most significant challenge was integrating data from a legacy on-premise system with a modern cloud-based infrastructure using Kafka for real-time data streaming.
-The legacy system had limited documentation, and there were significant discrepancies in data formats and structures between the old and new systems.
-  - To tackle this challenge, I started by thoroughly analyzing the legacy system’s data formats and structures.
-I collaborated with the team members who had experience with the legacy system to understand its intricacies better.
-I then designed a series of data transformation pipelines using Apache Kafka and Spring Boot to process and normalize the data in real-time.
-  - As a result of these efforts, we successfully integrated the legacy system with our modern cloud infrastructure.
-The real-time analytics dashboard was able to display up-to-date information with minimal latency, significantly improving the decision-making process for internal users.
-The project was delivered on time and received positive feedback for its accuracy and reliability.
-And it's under maintenance right now.

 - What is the Deployment process?
 How do you release?
 How many environment do you have?
    - Environments: